 - 7 percent on taxable income of $14,401 and above.

 South Carolina tax returns are due April 15 or the next business day if that date falls on a weekend or holiday.

-On June 1, 2007, South Carolina's state sales tax rate increased from 5 percent to 6 percent for most purchases.
+South Carolina's state sales tax rate is 6 percent for most purchases.

 Citizens 85 years old or older get a 1 percent exclusion from the state's sales tax.
 You must show an ID to get this break.

 Property tax is administered and collected by local governments with assistance from the South Carolina Department of Revenue.
 Real and personal property are subject to tax.

 Approximately two-thirds of county-levied property taxes are used for the support of public education.